ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your LogDNA instance:

-Kubernetes 1.6.x is not supported currently.
-{: note}

 ## Prereq
 {: #config_agent_kube_cluster_prereq}